semaphoreci/semaphore/docs/docs/using-semaphore/languages/java.md

 ### Using Docker containers {#containers}

 Semaphore does not distribute pre-build images for Java.
-You, can however, build your own images and use them with [Docker Environments](../../using-semaphore/pipelines#docker-environments).
+You, can, however, build your own images and use them with [Docker Environments](../../using-semaphore/pipelines#docker-environments).

 See the [semaphoreci/docker-images](https://github.com/semaphoreci/docker-images) repository for examples of Dockerfiles.

 ## How to cache dependencies in Java {#cache}

-The [cache](../../reference/toolbox#cache) tool automatically detects the presence Maven directories and caches dependencies.
+The [cache](../../reference/toolbox#cache) tool automatically detects the presence of Maven directories and cache dependencies.

 The first job in the pipeline must cache the dependencies: